krasi-georgiev/hangmanGame/README.md

-## Grpc based golang implementation of the hangman game
+## Golang implementation of the hangman game using a grpc client and server

 ### Game options
 * Starting a new game